tmthydvnprt/tmthydvnprt.github.io/output/posts/hi.md

-title:       Income
+title:       Hi, this is another post
 date:        6/6/2015 6:00 am
-description: you are 100 percent in charge of your income.
+description: this is an awesome second post
 author:      tmthydvnprt
-categories:  finance
+categories:  personal
-tags:        money
+tags:        post
-             income
+             blog

-this is the blah blah blah of the post, I just needed a second post.
+This is the blah blah blah of the post, I just needed a second one.
+I don't know what to write.

+This will just be some text that I can run my code on.
+Eventually there will be a real post here, and the content will be for the content not just to have a second post.